FarronF/limerick-council-meetings/meetings/2021/01/25-Virtual Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 3rd December 2020.md

 In seconding the Motion, Councillor Scanlan spoke of the right of landowners to secure

-their properties and proposed an amendment to the wording of the Motion as follows:--- 20
+their properties and proposed an amendment to the wording of the Motion as follows:
+---
+20

 *“**We will move at the next Meeting for the State to increase central funding for the*